-Kdenlive provides functionality for capturing video from external devices - Firewire, FFmpeg, Screen Grab and Blackmagic.
+Kdenlive provides functionality for capturing video from external devices; e.g., Firewire, FFmpeg, Screen Grab and Blackmagic.

 You configure video capturing from here).(more on this

-You define the location your captures will end up using here).(more on this
+You define the destination location for your captures by using here).(more on this

 To perform a capture:

 - Plug in your device to the firewire card and turn it on to play mode